Creating Stable, Safe Housing Opportunities for Eugene Residents

 The City of Eugene does not own, operate, build, or manage housing.
 We collaborate with non-profit and other partners to assess the city’s housing needs, choose the best solutions to efficiently meet them and identify how to pay for them.
 Other city roles include allocating funds (federal, local and private) toward housing solutions in our community and supporting programs that help low-income residents find, rent, buy, retain, and repair their homes.

-Manufactured Home Park Closures and Regulations - Link to City Code
+- Manufactured Home Park Closures and Regulations - City Code

 Contact the United Way of Lane County for assistance.